 On the day of a barbecue, there’s no denying that the grill is the center of attention.
 And it should be: all those meaty, perfectly charred mains are designed to steal the show.
-But no outdoor feast can subsist on burgers and brisket alone.
+But no outdoor feast can subsist on burgers, kosher dogs, and brisket alone.
 A bright and colorful array of sides is just as essential.

 grilled romaine guide) straight through to grilled dessert—but you can also cut down on the fuss and devote all your energies to being the master of the grill by making your sides in the slow cooker.
 Or if you’re a guest, a slow cooker side is easy to prep ahead of time and bring to the party.
 These recipes make it possible to put your ingredients in the crock and simply press start.You can grill all of them and then some, from the salad (see our

 We threw in a couple extras (including a slow cooker dessert and a Crock-Pot dip) because it’s always good to have options.
-Behold, 15 of our favorite summer slow cooker recipes:
+Behold, 15 of our favorite summer slow cooker recipes (but don’t forget the slaw and potato salad either):

 Saucy baked beans are a fantastic accompaniment to grilled and barbecued meats.
-Our version throws in bacon and molasses, for a smoky-sweet flavors that hold up against virtually any heavily-marinated main.
+Our version throws in bacon and molasses, for a smoky-sweet flavors that hold up against virtually any heavily-marinated main—but omit the bacon and add a tiny bit of liquid smoke for a great vegan version.
 Get our Easy Slow Cooker Baked Beans recipe.

 Whether you’re in the mood for jam-packed chili dogs or just want to fit a little extra meat into your spread, a ladle full of chili can easily find its place amidst all the barbecue fun.
 Get our Easy Slow Cooker Chili recipe.